Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-The above studies are generally regarded as model-agnostic methods, and this augmentation can also be coupled with graph learning models, yielding \textbf{learnable edge rewiring}.
+The above studies are generally regarded as non-learnable methods, and this augmentation can also be coupled with graph learning models, yielding \textbf{learnable edge rewiring}.
 GROC~\cite{GROC-2021} uses gradient information to guide edge rewiring, yielding an adversarial transformation that removes a portion of edges with minimal gradient values and adds a portion of edges with maximal gradient values during model training.
-ADGCL~\cite{AD-GCL-2021} designs a learnable edge dropping by building a random graph model, in which each edge will be associated with a random mask variable drawn from a parametric Bernoulli distribution.
-MH-Aug~\cite{MH-Aug-2021} utilizes Metropolis-Hastings algorithm to sample the parameters of edge perturbation from target distribution, and then generates accepted augmented graphs via a designed acceptance ratio.
+ADGCL~\cite{AD-GCL-2021} designs learnable edge removing augmentation by building a random graph model, in which each edge will be associated with a random mask variable drawn from a parametric Bernoulli distribution.
+MH-Aug~\cite{MH-Aug-2021} utilizes the \textit{Metropolis-Hastings} algorithm to sample the parameters of edge perturbation from target distribution, and then generates accepted augmented graphs via a designed acceptance ratio.
+NeuralSparse~\cite{NeuralSparse-2020} trains a sparsification network to sample no more than $k$ edges for each node from a learned distribution, yielding a sparsified $k$-neighbors subgraph that preserves task-relevant edges.

 Lastly, edge removing is more commonly used than edge addition in practice.
 The former can be regarded as a process of graph sparsification, which can 1) denoise or prune graphs by removing misleading or uninformative links; 2) enable multiple views for random subset aggregation.
 The latter can restore missing links to a certain extent, but may also introduce noisy connections.
 In addition, when the target graph contains edge weights or attributes, edge addition augmentation needs to account for the generation of additional edge information inevitably~\cite{MeTA-2021}.